Agda Östlund: Parliamentary career

 In 1921, Agda Östlund became one of the five first women to be elected to the Swedish Parliament after women suffrage alongside Nelly Thüring (Social Democrat), Bertha Wellin (Conservative) and Elisabeth Tamm (liberal) in the Lower chamber, and Kerstin Hesselgren in the Upper chamber. Östlund remained in the Parliament until 1940.

 In parliament, Agda Östlund became the first woman MP to speak in the Swedish Second Chamber.
-She opened her speech by saying: “Äntligen stod kvinnan i talarstolen” ['Finally, the woman stood in the speaker’s chair'], rewording a phrase from the Saga of Gösta Berling: “Äntligen stod prästen i predikstolen” ['Finally the preacher stood in the preacher’s chair'].
+She opened her speech by saying: “Äntligen stod kvinnan i talarstolen” ['Finally, the woman stood in the speaker’s chair'], rewording a phrase from the Gösta Berling's Saga: “Äntligen stod prästen i predikstolen” ['Finally the preacher stood in the preacher’s chair'].

 She was also the first of her gender to be appointed member of the Parliament's Legislative Committee as a representative of her party. Östlund engaged in the question of spousal abuse, women's pension and medical care for women and children.
 She also raised the question of abortion, during which several MPs left the room in protest.

 Agda Östlund was regarded as a representative and role model for many working-class women.
 Asked where she was given the courage to involve in politics, she answered: "When you truly want something, you are given courage".